 Contributions and investment earnings fund plan benefits.
 Contributions are made by active members and employers of the Plan.
 The determination of the value of the benefits and required contributions is based on a triennial actuarial valuation for funding purposes.

-The Board's funding policy is intended to secure the pension benefit obligation and achieve long-term stability in contribution rates for both employers and members.
+The Board's funding policy is intended to secure the pension benefit obligation, improve the level of sustainable indexing, and achieve long-term stability in contribution rates for both employers and members.

 d) Contributions